Spring Garden Revival

 Mundelein’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, high water table in spring, and mature tree canopy slowing thatch decomposition.
+• Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, poor drainage, and mature tree canopy slowing thatch decomposition.

-• Cambridge Country: 1980s-2000s development, moderately established lawns, some drainage improvements but still heavy clay soils, Kentucky bluegrass dominant.
+• Cambridge Country: 1980s-2000s development, moderately established lawns, some areas with improved drainage but still heavy clay, Kentucky bluegrass dominant.

 • Loch Lomond: Large lots, mature trees, shaded areas with fine fescue, moss growth, and slow thatch breakdown.